danshapero/icepack-examples/README.md

 This repository contains scripts I've used for processing various glaciological data and computational meshes as part of my research.
 Here's hoping I can save you the aggravation of doing this yourself.

+The processed data sets are used as inputs for example programs demonstrating the functionality of the glacier flow modelling library [icepack](http://github.com/danshapero/icepack).

 ### DEMs, velocity maps